 Move your leads to the next stage by getting subscribers.
 Give the people who read and view your content an easy way to get all of your updates, and get on your contact list.

-This is essential to turning ‘strangers’ into leads.
-Once you know who your readers are it’s easy to know who will potentially buy your product.
+This is essential for turning "strangers" into leads.
+Once you know who your readers are, it’s easy to know who will potentially buy your product.

 The Sales Stage

 In this stage of the journey, your leads are trying to figure out if your solution works for their specific problem.
 This is the key difference between sales stage content and marketing stage content.

 The more content you can create for this stage that shows the versatility and benefits of your product in the context of helping your customers, the better chance you have of moving them to the next stage in the journey.